 Additional information can be obtained from the minor advisor, Professor Emma Teng, Room 14N-421, 617-253-4536, firstname.lastname@example.org, or from the HASS academic administrator, Liz Friedman, Room 4-240, email@example.com.

-The Minor in Latin American and Latino Studies is designed for students interested in the languages, history, politics, and cultures of Latin America.
-Currently, more relevant offerings at MIT concentrate on those areas formerly colonized by Spain, although students are not required to focus their study exclusively on these areas.
-They are encouraged to develop a program that is both international and comparative in perspective and that takes into account the heterogeneous cultural experiences of people living in the vast territory loosely termed Latin America, as well as of those living in the United States who identify themselves as Latino.
+The Minor in Latin American and Latino Studies is designed for students interested in the languages, history, politics, and cultures of Latin America and in its presence in the United States.
+Students are encouraged to develop a program that is both international and comparative in perspective, and that takes into account the heterogeneous cultural experiences of people living in the vast territory loosely termed Latin America, as well as of those living in the United States who identify themselves as Latino.

 Two language subjects beginning at Levels III and IV, either in Spanish or Portuguese, satisfy the Area I language requirement.
 MIT offers Levels III and IV of Spanish every semester and offers Level III of Portuguese in IAP and Level IV every spring semester.
 All students opting for the minor are required to take 17.55J Introduction to Latin American Studies.